Customized Summer Programs at the University of Pécs, Hungary

-The program will provide students with knowledge of:
+The program will provide students with knowledge on the following topics:

 Central and Eastern European Politics

 This course introduces students to Central Eastern European politics and the overall political environment.
-It examines several compelling and unique topics including political and economic transitions within Central Eastern Europe, the current role of the EU, and the role of migration and security in the region.
+It examines several compelling and unique topics including political and economic transitions within Central Eastern Europe, and the current role of the EU, migration and security in the region.